Click here for Duralee account information and Chapter 11 FAQ's.

 In just about every case, it is professional treat stains in order to minimize undesirable consequences.
 But for those clients who insist on tackling the job themselves, here are some general guidelines to follow:

-Scotchgard and Teflon finishes, also known as flurochemical applications, provide an invisible shield around a fabric's surface.
-These finishes protect fabric from water and oil based stains and prevents airborne dirt from settling in amidst the fibers.
+Teflon finish, also known as flurochemical applications, provide an invisible shield around a fabric's surface.
+This finish protects fabric from water and oil based stains and prevents airborne dirt from settling in amidst the fibers.
 Nano Tex, on the other hand, fuses with the fibers on a microscopic level to create a barrier.
 Below are frequent questions regarding stain repellent finishes:

-The important element provided by a post processor is heat.
-When the finish is heat dried, the molecules melt together making the Scotchgard/Teflon less susceptible to abrasion.
+The important difference between treating fabric before it is applied to furniture and on-site application is heat.
+When the finish is heat dried, the molecules melt together making the Teflon less susceptible to abrasion.
 With an on-site application, the finish is air-dried not heat-dried; consequently, the molecules remain stacked one upon another rather than bonded with the fabric.
 This allows the finish to be easily and quickly worn.

 Yes.
 When liquid is spilled on a treated fabric it will bead up.
 Often immediately blotting will remove all traces of the stain.
 Below is a guide for removing other types of stains from a flurochemically treated fabric.
 Consult the firm from which you purchased the fabric before cleaning it yourself.